Meaning of Privatisation

 The main aim of privatisation is as follows:

-1. Providing strong momentum to the inflow of FDI
+- Providing a strong momentum to the inflow of FDI

-2. Improving the efficiency of public sector undertaking (PSU’s)
+- Improving the efficiency of public sector undertakings (PSUs)

 Why is privatisation important?

-For any economy, privatisation is important, as it creates jobs and builds a healthy competition in the market.
-Privatisation works for maximizing profit by improving customer services and goods and services standard.
+For any economy, privatisation is important because it creates jobs and builds a healthy competition in the market.
+Privatisation works for maximising profit by improving the standards of customer services and goods.